 I suppose the better way to phrase this would be to know your own values.
-Know what is important to you.know your own values.
-Know what is important to you. #missionstatement #goals #productivity Click To Tweet
+Know what is important to you.know your own values and know what is important to you. #missionstatement #goals #productivity Click To Tweet

-For me, as a Christian, there are some things that are non-negotiables.
+For me, as a Christian, there are some things that are non negotiable.
 Then there are other things that I feel God has laid heavy on my heart as areas of service to Him and others.
 I figure these in when working out a mission statement.

 Setting Boundaries that Protect What is Important to You

-The second part is even harder, I think than the first.
+The second part is even harder than the first part.
 It’s much easier to figure out what you value and what is important to you regarding scheduling, time management, money management, etc. It’s way harder to enforce it when you get peer pressure about this issue.

 Such is life, huh?
 We live and learn.

-When I first started to say no and enforce some boundaries, I went overboard to where I was only doing what made Kim happy.
+When I first said no and enforced some boundaries, I went overboard to where I was only doing what made Kim happy.
 This was also not good and frankly violated one of my key values as a person and as a Christian.

-I had to find the balance between saying no to things that would drive me far off course from where I knew I should be going, and still being able to be spontaneous with the people and relationships in my life that needed attention.
-Some of this came into clearer focus after two of my kids were in a near fatal car wreck.
+I had to find the balance between saying no to the things that would drive me far off course from where I knew I should go, and still being able to be spontaneous with the people and relationships in my life that needed attention.
+Some of this came into clearer focus after two of my kids were in a near-fatal car wreck.

-For me, boundaries regarding my mission statement are especially important in helping me filter out opportunities that come my way…things that sound good but which aren’t important at this point, or which would distract long term from where I feel God wants me to go.
+For me, boundaries regarding my mission statement are especially important in helping me filter out opportunities that come my way…things that sound good but which aren’t important or which would distract long term from where I feel God wants me to go.